British great-grandmother among Florida airport shooting victims

 They did not say if it was the same gun as used in the attack at the airport.

-The Fort Lauderdale sheriff's office said the attack happened in the baggage reclaim area just before 1pm local time.
+The attack happened in the baggage reclaim area just before 1pm local time, the Fort Lauderdale sheriff's office said.